gonzalezreal/Groot/README.md

 														           error:NULL];
 ```

+If you want to merge a JSON array, its better to call `mergeObjectsForEntityName:fromJSONArray:inManagedObjectContext:error:`.
+This method will perform a single fetch per entity regardless of the number of objects in the JSON array.

-### Convert a NSManagedObject into a JSON representation
+### Back to JSON

-You can convert managed objects into its JSON representation by using `JSONDictionaryFromManagedObject:` or `JSONArrayFromManagedObjects:`.
+You can convert managed objects into their JSON representations by using `JSONDictionaryFromManagedObject:` or `JSONArrayFromManagedObjects:`.

 ```objc
 NSDictionary *JSONDictionary = [GRTJSONSerialization JSONDictionaryFromManagedObject:someManagedObject];